So you finally took the plunge and decided to make the trek to the land down under, and chances are you’ve flown into beautiful Sydney.

 The best way to travel around Sydney is via the public transport system.

 Sydney is very easily connected by train lines and bus routes, so you’ll find that it’s far easier to catch public transport than to hire a car.

 Additionally, hiring a car is relatively expensive in Sydney, and timed parking is expensive and limited in touristy areas like Bondi Beach, and Circular Quay.

 If you’re planning to go anywhere via public transport I would recommend using Transport NSW’s Trip Planner.

 Took the train from the airport to The Rocks – Easy!

-However, if you’re planning to go beyond the city and do a day trip to the Northern Beaches, or Blue Mountains, or even do Sydney to Melbourne, hiring a car is definitely best for you!
-Rather than fly or take public transport, why not take in the stunning views of New South Wales with a road trip.
+However, if you’re planning to go beyond the city and do a day trip to the Northern Beaches, the Blue Mountains, or even Sydney to Melbourne, hiring a car is definitely best for you!
+Rather than fly or take public transport, why not take in the stunning views of New South Wales with a road trip?